jamb-uh-ree/jamb-uh-ree.github.io/index.md

 ## Overview

-Jamb-UH-ree is a hub for students at UH Manoa to find and connect with each other in order to plan jam sessions.
+Finding other students that share musical interests is a difficult task which Jamb-UH-ree intends to solve.
+Jamb-UH-ree is a hub for students at UH Manoa to find and connect with each other in order to plan jam sessions based on skill level, interests, influences and instruments.
 The Jamb-UH-ree organization's GitHub can be viewed <a href="https://github.com/jamb-uh-ree">here</a>.

 ## User Guide